DND: Boosting Large Language Models with Dynamic Nested Depth: Experiments

 \subsection{Main Results}

+\textbf{Base Evaluation.} As shown in Tab.~\ref{tab:dnd_results_horizontal}, our method achieves obvious improvements across the three widely used base models.
+Especially on datasets that require complex reasoning, such as BBH and GPQA, the performance boost is particularly notable, with all three models showing an additional performance improvement of around 5\%.
+Additionally, we found that when the SFT is conducted with ITT~\citep{itt} under the same computation cost, the performance improvement is not as pronounced.
+The limited performance gains stem from the use of Top-P–based token selection for auto-regressive LLM, which introduces a mismatch between training and inference, and may also lead to potential information leakage according to~\citep{MOD}.\\

-As shown in Tab.~\ref{tab:qwen3_vertical_comparison_delta}, our DND strategy consistently improves the performance of the Qwen3-30B-A3B model, achieving an average gain of +0.87 across 17 benchmarks without any performance degradation.
+\textbf{Scaling Evaluation.} As shown in Tab.~\ref{tab:qwen3_vertical_comparison_delta}, our DND strategy consistently improves the performance of the Qwen3-30B-A3B model, achieving an average gain of +0.87 across 17 benchmarks without any performance degradation.
 The impact of DND is most pronounced in Coding and Agent tasks, yielding notable gains of +2.05 on BFCL v3, +1.42 on LCB-v6, and +1.24 on LCB-v5.
 These results strongly support our hypothesis that DND effectively filters extraneous noise, allowing the model to focus its capacity on sparse, high-value tokens essential for complex reasoning, planning, and code generation.
 Importantly, the benefits are not limited to specialized domains: substantial improvements are also observed in General and Alignment tasks (+1.83 on C-Eval), alongside robust generalization on challenging Math and STEM benchmarks.
-Crucially, these substantial performance gains are realized with a negligible increase of only 0.03M parameters, highlighting DND as a highly parameter-efficient approach for unlocking significant capabilities in LLMs.
+Crucially, these substantial performance gains are realized with a negligible increase of only 0.03M parameters, highlighting DND as a highly parameter-efficient approach for unlocking significant capabilities in LLMs. \textbf{FLOPs and Throughput Evaluation.} As demonstrated in Appendix Sec.~\ref{sec: computation}, reviewing 20\% of the tokens adds only about 6\% extra FLOPs when applying the DND strategy to the Qwen3-30B-A3B model. {To further assess the inference speed of our model in practical settings relative to the baseline, following SGLang, as shown in the Tab.~\ref{tab:tps_performance_compact}, we measured the throughput of both Qwen3-30B-A3B and Qwen3-30B-A3B+DND models under four standard sequence lengths using a single H100 GPU with a single batch.
+The measurement results in the table show that, while achieving performance improvements, our model consistently reaches 91.6-93.1\% of the speed of the vanilla model under different circumstances.}